sb-campbell/skill-samples/docker-aws/README.md

-# Multi-tiered React node.js application to AWS utilizing Docker containerization
+# Multi-tiered React node.js application on AWS utilizing Docker containerization

-A Fibonacci Sequence Generator as a complex, multi-tiered web application.
+This is a Fibonacci Sequence Generator over-architected as a complex, multi-tiered web application.

 ### Purpose/Objective

 This project represents a CI/CD workflow utilizing Docker containerization, GitHub source-control, Travis CI testing and AWS deployment.
-The architecture is deployed to Elastic Beanstalk application environment, utilizing multi-tiered nginx routing to React node.js web, API and app servers, and SQL and in-memory database back-ends.
+The architecture is deployed to an Elastic Beanstalk application environment, utilizes multi-tiered nginx routing to React node.js web, API and app servers, and SQL and in-memory database back-ends.

 ### Credit